lawrennd/old_talks/_ml/towards-ml-systems-design.md

 ---
-title: "Real World Machine Learning Challenges: Present and Future"
+title: "Towards Machine Learning Systems Design"
 abstract: >
   Machine learning solutions, in particular those based on deep learning methods, form an underpinning of the current revolution in “artificial intelligence” that has dominated popular press headlines and is having a